diffpy/diffpy.morph/doc/source/morphpy.rst

     9. Notice that the two-column format of the input to ``morph_arrays`` is the same as the output of ``morph`` and ``morph_arrays``.
 It is VERY IMPORTANT that the data is in two-column format rather than the traditional two-row format.
-This is to reflect the file format used to store PDFs.
+This is to reflect the file formats conventionally used to store PDFs.
     10. For a full list of parameters used by (both) ``morph`` and ``morph_arrays``, see the Full Parameter List section below.